Skip to content

 To compare working student positions against internships and minijobs, see our overview of working student jobs in Germany.

-Once you have an offer, you will need a German bank account for payroll.
-Most German employers cannot pay to a foreign IBAN.
-See our best bank account comparison for working students.
+Once you have an offer, you will need a German bank account for payroll, because most German employers cannot pay to a foreign IBAN.
+A free, English-language account like bunq* can be opened from your phone in minutes without an Anmeldung, so you are ready before your first payday.
+See our best bank account comparison for working students for how it stacks up against N26, Deutsche Bank, and others.

 Frequently Asked Questions